api3dao/airnode/packages/deployer/README.md

 ### Common user flow

-1. Use the `deploy` command for your first deployment.
+1. Make sure you have `config.json` and `secrets.env` ready.
+Then, use the `deploy` command to trigger your first deployment.
 2. In order to update the Airnode configuration:
    - Update the `config.json` file
    - Run the `deploy` command again